- On site$

 This old courthouse (1859) harkens back to the days when L'Isle-Verte was the seat of both Témiscouata county and the circuit court.
 The circuit judge came three times a year to hear civil law cases.
 Classified a historical monument in 1978 and recognized a national historic site in 1981, the courthouse presents the architecture, history, legal system and trials of those bygone years.
-Classified as "Historic Monument" (QC, on 1978) and national historic place (Canada, on 1981), the building is managed by the Heritage foundation of The Isle-green (OBNL).
+Classified as "Historic Monument" (QC, on 1978) and national historic site (Canada, on 1981), the building is managed by the Heritage foundation of L'Isle Verte (OBNL).

-Converted in center of interpretation and a summer theatre, discover the architecture of the Court of circuit, its history, the judicial system of the time and the settled trials.
+Converted into an interpretation center and a summer theatre, discover the architecture of the Court de circuit, its history, the judicial system of the time and the settled trials.

 A fully restored former courthouse, a heritage treasure - what better place to present plays in the form of courtroom dramas?
 This is the challenge the Théâtre populaire de L'Isle-Verte has met brilliantly over the last dozen years, to the delight of audiences who keep coming back for more.
 The 90-seat space only stages unique, original and exclusive plays, making it an instant must for anyone who loves high-quality theatre.